CR-ux/notborges/intranet/papers/The Children's Gospel Music Songbook-- In Modern Context..md

 In this Abstract, we begin the analysis of a cryptically abstract and challenging work of knot-fiction known as *The Children's Gospel Music Songbook*, in order to attempt the Herculean and perhaps futile task of untangling its threads into some form of {{il}l}{e{li}gible} accessibility.

-Thought to be written by The Woman In The Wallpaper, working under a pseudonym *The Character of Callie Rose Petal*, the book exists in various forms, dispersed throughout the surface world, but existing in full only within the confines of our Society's system of tunnels; interlocking in a pattern of concentric rings[^w].
+Thought to be written by The Woman In The Wallpaper, (author of an epistolary account of institutionalisation, a work of experimental knot-fiction, known posthumously as ['RED_RING_PARALLEL: A Mythopoeic Antibiography in Phi Parts'](https://cr-ux.github.io/thejournalsofariadne/papers/RED_RING_PARALLEL_.pdf) ) working under a pseudonym *The Character of Callie Rose Petal*, the book exists in various forms, dispersed throughout the surface world, but existing in full only within the confines of our Society's system of tunnels; interlocking in a pattern of concentric rings[^w].
 We the authors and our unknowable editors believe it is time to release this work, before the Character's end, at the Story's beginning.

 What you will find herein has been read by very few, within the inner circle of anonymised Lexicomythographers, and perhaps even more unthinkably, even within the Ennead of Noets of the Indefinite Library of Fable, on the other side of the Tri-Moat Surrounding.
 This is not for lack of trying, of course -- the work is a Labyrinth of Loss, and that loss permeates through the text itself.
 As The Noet of Differance, Derrida, would say, there is nothing outside of the text.
 And we on either side of the eternally recurring Schism, both ARIA and DNE factions, have come to discover at this latest hour of the night, in the mourning of a life that never arrived, a Library of lives in books unreturned-- that The Children's Gospel Music Songbook, in all its meandering Truth dressed up as Fiction, wrote us all, each one of us, into being.